Immigration Law

 Labor Certification Application

-If an employer wishes to hire a foreign national for an immigrant work visa, the employer has to apply for a Labor Certification Application (LCA) from the U.S. Labor Department (although there are some exceptions).
-Following the approval of the LCA, or if the LCA is not required, the employer must file Form I-140, an Immigrant Petition for Alien Worker with the USCIS Service Center, or in the case of employees who qualify as Special Immigrants, Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant.
+If an employer wishes to hire a foreign national for an immigrant work visa, the employer has to apply for a Program Electronic Review Management (PERM) Labor Certification from the U.S. Labor Department (although there are some exceptions).
+Following the approval, or if the PERM is not required, the employer must file Form I-140, an Immigrant Petition for Alien Worker, with the USCIS Service Center, or in the case of employees who qualify as Special Immigrants, Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant.

 Once the application is approved, the employer must wait until the employee receives an immigrant visa number from the U.S. Department of State, even if they are already in the country.
 The approved application gives the employee a “priority date,” or a place in line among the other people seeking lawful permanent residency through the same occupational category.
 There will be a waiting period for approval, largely based on where the employee is coming from and how many applicants there are for the same type of visa at the time.

-After receiving an immigrant visa number, the employee is entitled to an immigration visa to enter and work in the country.
-At this point, the employee’s spouse and unmarried children under age 21 also are generally able to petition for immigrant visas.
-If the employee is already in the U.S., then they must file the necessary application to adjust their status to that of a lawful permanent resident.
-If the employee is not yet in the country, then they will complete the process at a local U.S. consulate office.
+After receiving an immigrant visa number, the employee is entitled to an immigrant visa to enter and work in the country.
+At this point, the employee’s spouse and unmarried children under age 21 are also generally able to petition for immigrant visas.
+If the employee is already in the U.S., they must file the necessary application to adjust their status to that of a lawful permanent resident.
+If the employee is not yet in the country, they will complete the process at a local U.S. consulate office.

 Employment as a Path to U.S. Citizenship

 Foreign nationals who work in the United States under a green card can become eligible for American citizenship.
-Unlike a permanent resident, a citizen can vote in elections and enjoy all the rights and freedoms afforded to any other American.
-In most cases, they will be able to retain dual citizenship with their home country as well, though people are limited to citizenship in a maximum of two countries at a time.
+Unlike a permanent resident, a U.S. citizen can vote in elections and enjoy all the rights and freedoms afforded to any other American.
+In most cases, they will be able to retain dual citizenship with their home country as well.

 Employees seeking citizenship will need to have an active, valid green card for at least five years before they start the citizenship application process.
-It’s important to note that work visas may need to be renewed before that five-year period is up.
-During those five years, the employee can’t be out of the country for more than 30 months total or more than one year at a time.
+During those five years, the employee must demonstrate a physical presence in the U.S. for at least 30 months during the five-year statutory period.

 An employee who wishes to apply for naturalization must be at least 18 years old and of “good moral character,” which typically means they haven’t had any run-ins with the law.
 They also have to have proficiency in reading, writing, and speaking in English and knowledge of the country’s history.
 There will be a test on some of this information as part of the naturalization process.